alex-fddz/laser-comm-ble/README.md

 ## Models

-3D printed models can be found in the `3DModels` folder, and `svg` files for laser cutting can be found in the `LaserCut` folder.3D printed models can be found in the `3DModels` folder, and `svg` files for laser cutting can be found in the  `LaserCut` folder.3D printed models can be found in the `3DModels` folder, and `svg` files for laser cutting can be found in the `LaserCut` folder.
+3D printed models can be found in the `3DModels` folder, and `svg` files for laser cutting can be found in the `LaserCut` folder.